zeek/zeek-docs/scripts/base/bif/communityid.bif.zeek.rst

    Compute the Community ID hash (v1) from a connection identifier.

-   :cid: The identifier of the connection for which to compute the community-id.
+   :param cid: The identifier of the connection for which to compute the community-id.

    :returns: The Community ID hash of the connection identifier as string.